kaltura/DeveloperPortalDocs/documentation/media-player/Player-Plugins.md

 });
 ```

-unregistering events is done by the unbind method which accepts the event name and remove the listener to it: `this.unbind('playerReady');`
+Unregistering events is done by the unbind method, which accepts the event name and removes the listener: `this.unbind('playerReady');`

 #### Namespaces

 When you bind events within your plugin, the plugin name is used as a namespace for the event registration automatically.
 This allows isolation between multiple plugins that register to the same events.
-Learn more about event name spacing.
+Learn more about event name spacing here.

 Using the unbind method does the same and unbinds the event with the specific plugin namespace only.

 You can also unbind all of the plugin events by not sending an event parameter to the unbind method.
-This will cause unbinding of all the plugin name space events.
+This will cause the unbinding of all of the plugin name space events.
-Such global unbinding should be used when destroying the plugin.
+This type of global unbinding should be used when destroying the plugin.

 ```javascript
 // remove all of the plugin event listeners using the plugin name space: this.unbind();
 ```

-### getComponent and parent
+### getComponent and parent Method

-If your component has visual representation, you will need to define the `getComponent` method.
+If your component has a visual representation, you will need to define the `getComponent` method.
 This method should return a jQuery DOM element that is rendered in the Player interface.

 The `parent` container in which your component is rendered is defined by the `parent` property, and can be overridden in the embed Flashvars or Studio UIVars definitions.

+#### Optional Parents
-#### There are 3 optional parents
+There are are three optional parents:

-* `controlsContainer`: renders the component in the Player bottom control bar
+* `controlsContainer`: Renders the component in the Player bottom control bar
-* `topBarContainer`: renders the component in the Player top control bar
+* `topBarContainer`: Renders the component in the Player top control bar
-* `videoHolder`: renders the component over the video itself
+* `videoHolder`: Renders the component over the video itself

-Your `getComponent` method is the place to define your component look and feel as well as its actions.
+Your `getComponent` method is the place to define your component look-and-feel as well as its actions.

-The returned jQuery object should be created only once (single tone) so best practice is to save it as a plugin property commonly named `$el`:
+The returned jQuery object should be created only once (single tone); therefore, the best practice is to save it as a plugin property commonly named `$el`:

 ```javascript
 getComponent: function() {